siruguri/flashcard/README.md

 The code attempts to be secure - it passes all Brakeman tests, as of Apr 2014.
 Particularly, it:

 * moves `config/database.yml` to `config\database.yml.sample` in the repo and ignores the former, so that you are forced to set credentials in a non-committed file, and
-* avoids using the stored session secret in production - in production, you have to store the secret token in the environment variable **RAILS_SECRET_TOKEN**.
+* avoids using the stored session secret in production - in production, you have to store the secret token in the environment variable **SESSION_TOKEN**.
   * If your production environment is Heroku, add this variable in Heroku like this:

-        heroku config:add RAILS_SECRET_TOKEN=a-128-character-token-no-spaces-though-you-generated-as-a-secret
+        heroku config:add SESSION_TOKEN=a-128-character-token-no-spaces-though-you-generated-as-a-secret

   * In development, the secret token is enabled in `config/initializers/secret_token.rb`.
 The app also uses the `dotenv` gem to utilize a .env file in the app root as an alternate method if you don't even want to share your development secret token in your repo.
 You have to create the `.env` file and add the `RAILS_SECRET_TOKEN` variable to it, if you are using this method.
 * **However**, the app does **NOT** use the database as the session store.
 This is the recommended thing to do, but has some performance implications, so [look into implementing it yourself](https://github.com/rails/activerecord-session_store).